Nils Lahr: LexiconDigital

 He worked with David Caruso, around ideas on how to bring production concepts into the digital world sooner for promotional reasons.
 They helped influence how some very large and early Hollywood projects promoted themselves online, such as the first and second Iron Man movies.

-They had a huge impact in a short time changing how movies used the Internet to promote themselves long before the release date.
+They had a significant impact in a short time, changing how movies used the Internet to promote themselves long before the release date.